Lyric Theatre

 New York, NY 10036

 The Lyric Theatre was built in 1903 and designed by Victor Hugo Koehler.
-The theater had two entrances, the larger facade being on the 43rd Street side, in a mix of Renaissance Revival styles, and the smaller facade, resembling a brownstone mansion, on 42nd Street.
+It opened on October 12, 1903 with “Old Heidelberg”.
+The theatre had two entrances, the larger facade being on the W. 43rd Street side, in a mix of Renaissance Revival styles, and the smaller facade, resembling a brownstone mansion, on W. 42nd Street.
 Both were heavily decorated with sculpture, including figures of goddesses, masks, and of course, lyres.
-The Adam/Empire style interior of the theater featured an auditorium with two balconies, 18 boxes, and gilded plasterwork.
+The Adam/Empire style interior of the theatre featured an auditorium with two balconies, 18 boxes, and gilded plasterwork.
 The color scheme was originally light green and rose.

 Some of the information here was found in the books “Lost Broadway Theatres” by Nicholas Van Hoogstraten and “Broadway Theatres” by William Morrison.